-ing light EXP comes on, accompanied by a message on the instrument panel "ALL ROADSMODE ON".
+ing light EXP comes on, along with the instrument panel message "ALL ROADSMODE ON".

 In this position, engine speed is left under the driver's control.
 The system automatically switches to "Road" mode after around 25 mph (40 km/h), and the integrated warning light button 1 comes on.